name banner

 1300 William de Huncoat was living in Huncoat Hall and the site on the hillside above the Griffin’s Head is possibly the earliest still surviving of any building in the village.

-1322 The de Lacy estates were sequestered by the Crown owing to the rebellion and disgrace of the then Earl of Lancaster and consequently the Abbott of Kirkstall had temporary difficulty in obtaining the annual revenue.
+1322 The de Lacy estates which had passed through the marriage of Alice to Thomas, Earl of Lancaster were forfeited to the Crown when the Earl was declared a rebel and executed.
+Consequently the Abbott of Kirkstall had temporary difficulty in obtaining the annual revenue.

 1399 The land belonging to the Duke of Lancaster including Huncoat passed to his son who became King Henry IV and thus remained a royal possession until the Civil War in 1649.

-1425 Richard of Hill House named in documented records (fined by the Court for chasing sheep).
+1425 A Richard of Hill House was named in documented records (fined by the Court for chasing sheep).

 1495 Brown Moor Farm named in records as owned by Lettice, wife of Nicholas Towneley (see 1948).